kaiidams/Kokoro-Speech-Dataset/README.md

 to get files for `tiny` under `./output` directory.

-You can give another size name to the `--size` options to get dataset of the size.
+You can give another size name to the `--size` option to get dataset of the size.

 ## Pretrained Tacotron model